The History of the YELLOW RIBBON

 The song sends out an enigmatic message of warning concerning this girl with the yellow ribbon in her hair.

-A prodigal is returning after a long absence.
-He is coming home to his family and friends.
+In the song we see a prodigal is returning home after a long absence.
+He is coming back to his family and friends.
 The wanderer with a checkered past is returning.
-He is not the same man who left many years before.
+We sense he is not the same man who left many years before.
 He is convicted in his heart about his past.
-As he gets closer to home he wonders how he will be received.
 The one who is returning is now a penitent and much wiser man.
+But as he gets closer to home he wonders how he will be received.

-As he approaches the town of his family and friends his heart is filled with apprehension.
-They know he is returning.
+As the bus approaches the town of his family and friends his heart is filled with apprehension.
+His family knows he is returning.
 But how will he be received?
 There are so many things in his past.
 Things which he regrets.
 He has suffered through many trials and tribulations.
-And he has learned so many lessons the hard way.
+And he has learned so many lessons.
+And so often he has learned them the hard way.
 But now that is all that is behind him.
 He is settled in his heart about the new direction in his life.
-And now He is coming home.
+He is coming home.

 As the bus draws close to his family dwelling he doesn't want to look.
 Oh yes, they will be expecting him.
-But will they remember him?
+But will they remember him with fondness?
 Will they even want to see him?

 THE YELLOW RIBBONS APPEAR DURING THE

 In our search for the history of the yellow ribbon some have concluded that the hostage crisis in Iran was the first time the yellow ribbons were seen across the country on a national scale.
 Gerald E. Parsons, writing in the 'American Folklife Center', has an interesting article on the history and the meaning of the yellow ribbon.
 He traces the first significant displaying of yellow ribbons back to 1981.
 This was the year which saw the end of the Iran hostage crisis.
-It was truly a joyous time.
+This was truly a joyous time of reunion and home-coming.

-But have we seen yellow ribbons before this time?
+IRAN HOSTAGE CRISIS AND DURING RECENT WARSBut have we seen yellow ribbons before the 1980's?
 Was there an earlier history?
 Have we seen yellow ribbons worn or displayed by a body of people during a national crisis perhaps during a war?

 There does not seem to have been a record of any large national display of yellow ribbons during America's earlier wars.
 There were a few sporadic accounts of of yellow ribbons being tied to trees for returning servicemen during the Vietnam War.
-But there is no question that we are seeing a significant national show of yellow ribbons today.
+Be that as it may, there is no question that we are seeing a very significant national show of yellow ribbons today.
 We are seeing them all across the country.
 Why is this so?

 Are we entering into some sort of climactic history?